stirera/d-chimer_v1/README_3.md

 # d-chimer_v1

 The aim of d-chimer is to detect and assign fragment of contigs included in chimeric sequences during taxonomic assignment with BLAST.
-It first executes BLAST and filter its results and recycles unassaigned contig fragments. d-chimer can execute a BLASTn or a BLASTx independently when searching against reference databases.
+It first executes BLAST and filter its results and recycles unassaigned contig fragments.

+d-chimer can execute a BLASTn or a BLASTx independently when searching against reference databases.
+In the BLASTn version, a cycle is made of i) a search against a nucleotide database (ncbi nt), ii) filtering of the outputs where recycling is done and ends with iii) taxonomic identification.
+The BLASTx version runs first using a custom viral protein database and the matching sequences undergo a second BLASTx against the whole protein database (ncbi nr).
+In the the d-chimer publication, datasets were first submitted to d-chimer BLASTn and the non-matching sequences were then re-submitted to d-chimer BLASTx.

 ## 1. **Usage**

 Once d-chimer installed (see section 2 for installation) and the parameters configured (through the `d-chimer_config.yaml`file, section 3), it can be used as follow *:

     python3 /path/to/d-chimer/dchimer.py  -p blastn -L True -f query_file.fasta
+or
+    python3 /path/to/d-chimer/dchimer.py  -p blastx -L True -f query_file.fasta

 \* We recommand users to execute d-chimer in the directory where they input data are.